W. D. Ross: Family

-Ross's ethical theory
+Ethical theory

-W. D. Ross was a moral realist, a non-naturalist, and an intuitionist.
+Ross was a moral realist, a non-naturalist, and an intuitionist.
 He argued that there are moral truths.
 He wrote:

-The moral order...is just as much part of the fundamental nature of the universe (and...of any possible universe in which there are moral agents at all) as is the spatial or numerical structure expressed in the axioms of geometry or arithmetic.

 Thus, according to Ross, the claim that something is good is true if that thing really is good.
-Ross also agreed with G.E.
-Moore's claim that any attempt to define ethical statements solely in terms of statements about the natural world commits the naturalistic fallacy.
-Furthermore, the terms "right" and "good" are indefinable.
+Ross also agreed with G. E. Moore's claim that any attempt to define ethical statements solely in terms of statements about the natural world commits the naturalistic fallacy.
+Furthermore, the terms right and good are "indefinable".
 This means not only that they cannot be defined in terms of natural properties but also that it is not possible to define one in terms of the other.

 Ross rejected Moore's consequentialist ethics.
 According to consequentialist theories, what people ought to do is determined only by whether their actions will bring about the best.
 By contrast, Ross argues that maximising the good is only one of several prima facie duties (prima facie obligations) which play a role in determining what a person ought to do in any given case.

 Duties

-In The Right and the Good, Ross lists seven prima facie duties, without claiming his list to be all-inclusive: fidelity; reparation; gratitude; justice; beneficence; non-maleficence; and self-improvement.
+In The Right and the Good, Ross lists seven prima facie duties, without claiming his list to be exhaustive: fidelity; reparation; gratitude; justice; beneficence; non-maleficence; and self-improvement.
 In any given situation, any number of these prima facie duties may apply.
 In the case of ethical dilemmas, they may even contradict one another.
-Someone could have a prima facie duty of reparation, say, a duty to help people who helped you move house, move house themselves, and a prima facie duty of fidelity, such as taking your children on a promised trip to the park, and these could conflict.
-Nonetheless, there can never be a true ethical dilemma, Ross would argue, because one of the prima facie duties in a given situation is always the weightiest, and over-rules all the others.
+Someone could have a prima facie duty of reparation, say, a duty to help people who helped you move house, move house themselves, and a prima facie duty of fidelity, such as taking one's children on a promised trip to the park, and these could conflict.
+Nonetheless, there can never be a true ethical dilemma, Ross argued, because one of the prima facie duties in a given situation is always the weightiest, and over-rules all the others.
 This is thus the absolute obligation or absolute duty, the action that the person ought to perform.

-It is frequently argued, however, that Ross should have used the term "pro tanto" rather than "prima facie".
+It is frequently argued, however, that Ross should have used the term pro tanto rather than prima facie.
 Shelly Kagan, for example, wrote:

 Explaining the difference between pro tanto and prima facie, Kagan wrote: "A pro tanto reason has genuine weight, but nonetheless may be outweighed by other considerations.
 Thus, calling a reason a pro tanto reason is to be distinguished from calling it a prima facie reason, which I take to involve an epistemological qualification: a prima facie reason appears to be a reason, but may actually not be a reason at all."